 Re: Romans 8:28-30

-Would you please explain this verse in light of the answer you gave on your site in “Ask a Bible Teacher.”
+Would you please explain this verse in light of other Q&A posts you’ve answered on this site?
 Thanks!

 The key to this passage lies in understanding the order of the steps and the meanings of the words involved.

 First God foreknew (knew ahead of time who would choose Him)

 Then He predestined (appointed or ordained.
 In effect He reserved a place for those who would choose Him)

 Then He called (at the appointed time in our lives He creates the circumstances for us to choose Him)